What will my residence hall room look like?

 The College offers many recycling services for items such as paper, cans, bottles, batteries, and inkjet/laser printer cartridges.
 The Office of Residential Life encourages all students to participate in the campus campaign for Environmental Stewardship.

 May I look at my room over the summer?

-Because the residence halls are either being used for summer conferences or under renovations, we do not allow access to student rooms.
+Because the residence halls are either being used for summer conferences or under renovation, we do not allow access to student rooms.
 Regrettably, we do not have detailed information such as window size, closet size, and open floor area for each residence hall room.
 See our online floor plans for a rough idea of your room dimensions.
 Students usually wait until opening day to purchase decorative items such as curtains, area rugs, etc. The opening day orientation schedule is designed to provide time for family shopping trips.
 There are several local discount retailers in the area.
 During the academic year, the College provides a weekly shuttle to area shopping centers.